"No. No, you can't do that. If you go into his head, you might not come out! Peter! Peter, don't! PETER! NO! Peter!"

 Matt swallowed tensely, glancing up and down Peter's form, taking in his body language.
 He got the message Peter was trying to communicate - that Matt's borderline hysteria about this, his over-reaction to this whole thing - was over the top and unnecessary.
 "Okay.
 Okay," Matt said, nodding and looking down, a bit chastised.
 Peter thought Matt was getting off supremely light, but he wasn't here to teach moral lessons to Matt Parkman.
 He was here to get Sylar.
 Matt shot Peter a look before he left, though, saying, "Don't let him out."

 Peter frowned at him, promising nothing.
 A few moments later, alone now, Peter turned back to Sylar and considered the situation.
 He'd come here with the firm knowledge that Sylar would save Emma tonight, at the carnival in New York.
 It was destiny.
 By implication, Peter was going to forgive him, let him out, and allow it.
 This, too, was fate, and Peter had come to terms with it enough to come here over his mother's objections and his own lingering vengefulness.
 There were a lot of things that might happen between now and tonight.
 Awakened and let loose, there was a lot of harm Sylar could do.
-But Peter had already seen from Matt's memories of the day that Sylar had come here of his own free will, seeking a release of sorts from the weight of his sins.
-Peter had also seen that Matt had verified Sylar as being sincere and his desire to find a connection, an authentic social tie that wasn't just another betrayal in hiding.
+But Peter had already seen from Matt's memories of the day that Sylar had come here of his own free will, seeking a release of sorts from the weight of his many sins.
+Peter had also seen that Matt had verified Sylar as being sincere in his desire to find a connection, an authentic social tie that wasn't just another betrayal in hiding.
 Peter could relate to that.
 Given what had been happening in his life for the last few months, he could really relate to that.

 Peter frowned some more, pulling a few bricks away from the wall and letting them fall to the floor with heavy clunks.
 Damp mortar posed no barrier.
 He reached in and checked Sylar's pulse, idly, still allowing his mind to free-associate on what he ought to do.
 Sylar's vitals seemed fine.
 Peter brushed the guy's eyelashes, which was a standard EMT check for consciousness.
 They usually used it on people they thought were faking, not that Peter thought Sylar was.
 Peter was just pondering; gathering information.
 Sylar had no response to the touch.
 He'd twitched and reacted earlier when Peter had scanned his mind, so there was still a link between his mind and body.
 Peter wondered what it would take to exploit that link.